Auto Tech, Toyota Technician Training & Education Network (T-TEN) Program, Associate of Applied Science

 Toyota Technician Training and Education Network (T-TEN) streamlines the path to becoming a highly trained automotive technician to less than two years.
 In Toyota T-TEN students will alternate between San Jacinto College, a Toyota T-TEN College, and hands-on work experience at a sponsoring dealership.
 Toyota T-TEN instructors are Toyota trained and in touch with the latest automotive trends.
 Students will learn how to identify, analyze, and solve complex automotive problems.
 Theory and practical application will come together as students spend time working on actual customer vehicles.
 Toyota Motor North America, Inc., requires Toyota T-TEN instructors to have the latest high-tech training available.
 Toyota T-TEN colleges are ready to provide the most current training available in the industry.

 Toyota Motor North America, Inc., donates new vehicles to its Toyota T-TEN colleges.
-This ensures that students are training on the latest vehicle technology.
+This ensures that students are trained on the latest vehicle technology.
 All Toyota T-TEN programs including San Jacinto College are accredited by the Automotive Service Excellence Education Foundation (ASEEF).
 This accreditation ensures that this training will meet or exceed industry standards.
 All Toyota T-TEN instructors must be certified by the National Institute for Automotive Service Excellence (ASE) before they are allowed to teach in any Toyota T-TEN classroom.
 Students interested in the Toyota TTEN program are required to meet with the T-TEN Coordinator or Department Chair before registering for automotive classes.

 Plan of Study